karolisp/discord-bot-pubg/README.md

 ## Bot

-This bot aims to be used in the PUBG PT discord community.
-The plan is to make a LFS system and automatic roles according to PUBG ranked games stats.
+This bot aims to be used in the PUBG LT discord community.
+It supports automatic role update on presence change

 ### Server installation

-Add the bot the server, to do so visit the link: `https://discord.com/oauth2/authorize?client_id=BOT_CLIENT_ID&scope=bot`
+Add the bot the server, to do so visit the link: `https://discord.com/oauth2/authorize?client_id=883630850317631498&scope=bot`

 ### Available commands